Rule of LifeBREAD READING PLAN

 Focusing on the outside of the logo, you’ll see four arrows pointing outward.
 These represent the spiritual practices for seeking renewal alongside Jesus as we work and commune with others.

-Every Monday through Friday we read a passage from the New Testament, on Saturdays we read a Psalm, and then we break on Sundays as we worship online together.
-We are using the acronym BREAD to guide us.
+Each day, we read a passage of scripture, using the acronym BREAD to guide our time.
 This approach to Scripture reading invites us to:

 - BE STILL: Find a place where you can encounter God, ask Him to fill the space and then take a minute in stillness.